• Art Magazine

 Contemporary artists today use food for political (especially feminist), economic and social messages.
 They open restaurants as art projects and staging performances in which food is prepared and served in galleries.
 They also create artistic sculptures from edible materials such as chocolate and cheese.
 Although Marinetti might be surprised by this development, some artists even consider food to be a radical departure from a future consideration full of obsessions.

-During the era of pop art, Essen became a symbol of society.
-Wayne Thiebaud painted rows of cakes and cakes in bright pastel colors, which reminded of advertising and children's toys.
-His arrangements, which seemed more like presentations in a diner than such as homely elements of private life, mirrors a society in which the lavish desserts represented the American abundance.
+Pop Art era, food became a symbol of society.
+Wayne Thiebaud painted rows of cakes and pastries in bright pastel colors reminiscent of advertisements and children's toys.
+His arrangements, which resembled diner displays rather than cozy elements of private life, reflected a society in which lavish desserts represented American abundance.

 At the same time, artists like Daniel Spoerri using real foods as art material and created EAT-Art .